What is a Critique Group?

 A critique group is a team of writers or illustrators who provide constructive criticism of each other’s work in progress.
 Often a group focuses on a particular reading level, art media, or genre, but not always.
 Some groups (such as ours) meet online, others face-to-face.
 Some meet weekly, others monthly.
 The details are up to the group.

 SCBWI Ireland runs an active online critique group called Scribblers, with participants based in many locations.
 Every month, two members submit a short piece of writing and the other participants then have until following month to read and critique the work.
-Note: You must be an active member of SCBWI in order to participate in Scribblers.

 We are here to encourage, learn, and support each other in our efforts to improve our writing.
 For a critique to be truly useful, we need to be able to objectively point out flaws or items that may require change/improvement/consideration.